Anioly-Moje/Mathiculum/README.md

 # RU-Hacks-2021

 Web Aplication made in 48h for RU Hacks 2021 by team "Anioły Moje" for RU Hacks 2021.
 This application was made with a purpose of helping students in learning math.
-We provide theoretical information on each subject that was implemented and a set of example exercises for users to do and then check the answer.
+We provide theoretical information on each subject that was implemented and a set of example exercises for users to do and then check the answers.
 Next function of our app is a calculator to each topic we implemented.

 ## Table of contents